HeidelbergQuantum/heidelbergquantum.github.io/_posts/2023-11-19-Meeting_with_new_professor_of_QC.md

 ---
 layout: post
-title: Meeting with new professor of QC
+title: Talk with the new professor of Quantum Computing
-subtitle: 21st of November at 4pm - INF 229, outdoors since doors locked
+subtitle: 21st of November at 4pm - INF 229
 comments: true
 ---